linode/apl-docs/docs/for-devs/get-started/lab-11.md

 ## Create a Workload with auto image updater

 Before creating a workload from the developer catalog, we'll need the `repository` and `tag` of the image we like to deploy.

-- Go to the list of Builds and add the `repository` of the `green` build to your clipboard.
+Go to the list of Builds and add the `repository` of the `green` build to your clipboard.
 Remember that the tag is `latest`.

-You can create a workload from the developer catalog:
+You can now create a workload from the developer catalog:

 1. Go to `Workloads` in the right menu and click on `New Workload`